fontina-petrakopoulou/fontina-petrakopoulou.github.io/about.md

 (Mechanical Engineering) from the Technical University of Crete (2005) and my Ph.D. in Energy Engineering from the Technical University of Berlin (2010).
 I have worked as a researcher in Germany,
-Spain and Greece holding European Fellowships (Marie-Curie Actions).
+Spain and Greece holding European Fellowships (Marie-Curie Actions, 2006-2018).

 My work focuses on the simulation and optimization of energy conversion processes using thermodynamic, economic and environmental criteria.
 The energy conversion processes I study include, among others, renewable- and fossil-based power plants, biofuel generation processes and zero-emission energy processes (including CO2 capture).
-My work includes the investigation of the energy autonomy of remote regions fully based on renewable sources.
+My work includes the investigation of the renewable energy autonomy of remote regions.
 I am an expert on exergy-based methods and analytical methods used for the optimization of complex energy systems.

 I have taught courses on heat transfer and the optimization of thermodynamic